-Eaglet hatches at U.S. National Arboretum in D.C.
+Eaglet hatches at National Arboretum in D.C.

 The eaglet hatched at 11:31 p.m., according to Mr. P and Lotus’s Twitter feed, which is maintained by the American Eagle Foundation.
 The pair had another egg, but the eaglet died barely 24 hours after it hatched over the weekend.
 Officials at the arboretum said they’re not sure what caused the death.

 Still, there was celebration among bald-eagle enthusiasts at seeing the second eaglet hatch.
-In one video, cracks were seen in the egg, and one of the eagles rolled it over and then moved off the fluffy new eaglet.
+In one video, cracks were seen in the egg, and one of the eagles rolled it over and then got up off the fluffy new eaglet.

-Celebrate 🎊 🎉 At 11:31 PM last night DC9 hatched.
-Bobblehead delights for everyone! #americaneaglefoundation #naeaglecam #dceagles #mrpresident #Lotus #LadyoftheUnitedStates #fona #usna #baldeagles #DC #V5 #DCAudubon #birding #abcbirds #USFWS pic.twitter.com/uR2xOJ14Ek— Mr. P & Lotus (@naeaglecam) March 29, 2022

 The debut announcement for the eaglet said it weighed about 3.5 to 4 ounces — about the same weight as 18 nickels.

-Eaglets grow fast — about 3.5 ounces a day during the first week of their lives.
-By 13 weeks, they reach their full size, experts said.
+Eaglets grow fast — about 3.5 ounces a day in their first week.
+By 13 weeks, they are at full size, experts said.

 FYI: A new hatchling weighs about 3.5-4 oz - about the same weight as 18 nickels.
 They grow about 3.5 oz per day the first week. #americaneaglefoundation #naeaglecam #dceagles #mrpresident #Lotus #LadyoftheUnitedStates #fona #usna #baldeagles #DC #V5 #DCAudubon #birding #USFWS pic.twitter.com/iswWqMenju— Mr. P & Lotus (@naeaglecam) March 29, 2022

 The new eaglet is known as DC9 because it is the ninth egg to hatch in the nest.
-Its sibling, DC8, died on Saturday shortly after hatching.
-DC9 started to hatch Sunday, a process that typically takes between 24 and 36 hours.
+The sibling that died Saturday shortly after hatching was called DC8.
+DC9 started to hatch Sunday, a process that typically takes 24 to 36 hours.

 The eaglet’s mother, Lotus, is about 5 years old, and she’s a first-time mom.
 She laid the eggs in mid-February.
 It takes about 34 to 36 days for an eaglet to incubate and hatch.